DrQuestion/coglasso/README.md

 ([2008](#references)) and *collaborative regression* by Gross and Tibshirani ([2015](#references)).

-## Installing from CRAN (not released on CRAN yet)
+## Installing coglasso

-You will be able to install the CRAN release of coglasso with:
+You can install the CRAN release of coglasso with:

 ``` r
 install.packages("coglasso")